Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Bob Williamson (who saw the use of bringing structure in the various existing 'easiness conditions'), Tim van Erven (who brought our attention to the fact that GGV's entropy condition is not needed whenever $\eta < 1$, as earlier noted by Tong Zhang) and Bas Kleijn (who brought \cite{wong1995probability} to our attention), Andrew Barron (for various discussions) and Alice Kirichenko (for pointing out numerous small mistakes).
+We would like to thank Bob Williamson (who saw the use of bringing structure in the various existing 'easiness conditions'), Tim van Erven (who brought our attention to the fact that GGV's entropy condition is not needed whenever $\eta < 1$, as earlier noted by Tong Zhang) and Bas Kleijn (who brought \cite{wong1995probability} to our attention), Andrew Barron (for various discussions), and Alice Kirichenko (for pointing out numerous small mistakes).
+An anonymous referee made some highly useful suggestions.
 This research was supported by the Netherlands Organization for Scientific Research (NWO) VICI Project Nr.
 639.073.04.